commercetools/commercetools-sdk-typescript/BEST_PRACTICES.md

 ## Using HTTP client

-The Commercetools JS/TS SDK uses [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and its close relatives like [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch), [whatwg-fetch](https://github.com/whatwg/fetch) or [unfetch](https://github.com/developit/unfetch).
+The commercetools JS/TS SDK uses [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and its close relatives like [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch), [whatwg-fetch](https://github.com/whatwg/fetch) or [unfetch](https://github.com/developit/unfetch).
 It is important to also note that due to changes in version 3 of `node-fetch`, it is expected that all projects using the v3 of `node-fetch` within the SDK must be in ESM (.mjs) module system.
 The JS/TS SDK fully supports v2 of `node-fetch` without any restrictions.

 ## The `Process` Function

-The Commercetools JS/TS SDK exposes a `Process` function that can be called to process batch requests.
+The commercetools JS/TS SDK exposes a `Process` function that can be called to process batch requests.
 This function takes a request parameter, a callback that will be called on each batch request and an option that is an object with key `total` and a boolean `accumulate`.

 ```ts
 import { Process, ClientBuilder } from '@commercetools/ts-client'